Blood Test for Pregnancy Confirmation – How Does It Work?

 A venepuncture is used in this type of test as well to detect pregnancy and blood is drawn twice in a span of 48-72 hours to check for pregnancy.
 This test also looks for hCG levels in the blood and is more accurate as there is a waiting window before the next test in case of a false negative result the first time.

-Once the test is taken, the pregnancy blood test results are explained by your gynaecologist or lab technician.
-The test is done by a technician or nurse who first draws blood from a vein which is usually located by identifying in the forearm or hand.
+The pregnancy blood test is performed by a technician or nurse who first draws blood from a vein which is usually located by identifying in the forearm or hand.
 The blood is collected by using a syringe or vial.
-The tests are usually performed at a separate diagnostics lab and then sent to your doctor, or you may have to go collect the reports.
+The blood test is usually performed at a separate diagnostics lab and then sent to a doctor, or you may have to go collect the reports.
 The test usually identifies and determines the level of HCG or pregnancy hormone in the blood.

 Results from a quantitative hCG test can showcase raising levels of hCG in the first trimester of pregnancy and then it starts to decline.